 It is also important to think about your future.
 Anyone who moves from an active occupation to enjoy a well-deserved retirement will experience a deficit in terms of income.

 It is possible to address this deficit by taking out, for each adult in the household, a Pension Plan (the "Retirement Provision" solution) which will make up the difference.

 The premiums of your Pension Plan are also deductible from your taxable income under article 111Bis LIR.

 The amounts of your premiums should be reported in page 14 of your tax return, on the "Special Expenses" sheet, box 1, large D.

-In our example, Mr and Mrs Schmit are aware that the Luxembourg state pension system, managed by the Caisse Nationale d'Assurance Pension (National Pension System), might at any time be less "generous" than at the present.
+Mr and Mrs Schmit are aware that the Luxembourg state pension system, managed by the Caisse Nationale d'Assurance Pension (National Pension System), might at any time be less "generous" than at the present.